The End Is Near (Five Iron Frenzy album): Reception

 Both the original version of the studio album and the double-disc studio and live set received positive reviews.

 Jesus Freak Hideout reviewed the album of its original self-released form and gave the album a 4.5 out of 5 rating.
 Cross Rhythms also reviewing the first version of the studio album gave it a 10 out of 10.

-Reviewing the double disc set The Phantom Tollbooth gave it a five out of five.
+Reviewing the double disc set the Christian music online magazine The Phantom Tollbooth gave it a five out of five.
 Likewise, HM Magazine music critic Doug Van Pelt stated that the live material captured the raw energy and spiritual fervor that the band was known for.

 Track listing

 Self-Released "Red" version

 All lyrics written by Reese Roper, unless specified otherwise.